back to Rio!

 Many of our historical books catalogued as 'travel' are primary sources of social history.
 Historic events and observations are framed by the traveller in exotic places of the distant past, capturing moments in time, that can be relived through the text.
 This dynamic makes our 'dusty' travel books so interesting to read and a unique source of reference for original research.

-Just one topical example in the Collection—
+A topical example in the Collection—

 The Beautiful Rio de Janeiro